The following video further describes the CC4CARB program:

 Under the Scaffold Proposal header, we welcome the scientific community to submit ideas for antibiotic scaffolds to support this initiative.

-Your Scaffold Proposal will be reviewed by an independent Scientific Advisory Board in conjunction with key persons at NIAID and RTI.
+Your Scaffold Proposal will be reviewed by an independent Scientific Advisory Board and then by RTI and NIAID.

-The external PI of an accepted proposal will be eligible for up to 10 hours of compensated time to help design and follow the progress of the compounds synthesized under their proposed scaffold.
+The external PI of an accepted proposal will be eligible for up to 10 hours of compensation at $150/hour USD to facilitate design of their associated Individual Library Production Plan (ILPP).

 If you wish to discuss your submission with an RTI team member, please email the project email address at CC4CARB@rti.org or call (833) 870-0484.